connxio/docs/docs/agreements/data-processing-agreement.md

 - **Data Controller** means the natural or legal person under this Agreement, which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data, cf. Article 4 (7) of the GDPR.
-- **Data Processor** means Communicate Norge AS, the legal entity that Processes Personal Data on behalf of the Data Controller, cf. Article 4 (8) of the GDPR.
+- **Data Processor** means Evidi AS, the legal entity that Processes Personal Data on behalf of the Data Controller, cf. Article 4 (8) of the GDPR.
 - **Third Country** means countries outside the EU/EEA which are not considered to ensure adequate level of protection for the Processing of Personal Data.